lawlz/PSToThePeople/README.md

 2. PS has a .profile?!
 And how I use it.
 3. Never use ADUC again - Powershell AD Tools and the cool things therein
 4.  send-malwareResponse.ps1 <– IR Automation Use Case
-5. You like your C#/C++ code that much, lets add-type   <-- Time permitting
+5. You like your C# code that much, lets add-type   <-- Time permitting

 ### Reference